progrium/viewdocs/docs/example.md

 # Example page

 Hello there!
-This is an example documentation page for [viewdocs.io](http://viewdocs.io), a super-lightweight project documentation platform.
+This is an example documentation page for [Viewdocs](http://viewdocs.io), a super-lightweight project documentation platform inspired by [Gist.io](http://gist.io).

 Now look up. _Further_.
 Above the post title.
 See that grey text?